 Perhaps the only pastime I’ve loved longer than photography is bicycling; A passion of mine which started the day I learned to ride on two wheels.
 Almost immediately, my goal was to not only go faster, but higher.
 I still have the photograph of the very moment these two worlds – photography and bicycling – collided.
 It’s a blurry, overexposed image I took with a disposable camera (remember those?) back in the late 90’s.
 The image depicts my best friend catching some serious air in my driveway.
 Okay, in reality, he was about 2 inches off the ground, as evidenced by the photo, but from my third-grade point-of-view, I could’ve sworn he was clipping the clouds.
 I continue to be grateful for the opportunity to photograph bicycles and those who ride them.

-In this article, I am going to share some of my best-kept tips for bike photography, so that you can become a master bike photographer yourself!
+In this article one of our writers at PedalSteady shares some of their best-kept tips for bike photography, so that you can become a master bike photographer yourself!

 Shooting Bike Photography